ADGEfficiency/dsr-rl/PITCHME.md

 Planning algorithm
 - simulated (not actual experience)
 - roll out to end of game (a simulated Monte Carlo return)

 ---
 ### Monte Carlo Tree Search

-1. pick a state to investigate further using measures of state value & visit statistics

-2. rollout down from this state use linear fast rollout policy

-3. repeat

----
-### Monte Carlo Tree Search